lsst-sqre/sqr-000/index.rst

 #. automatic local builds and browser updates (e.g., `Browsersync <http://www.browsersync.io>`_)
 #. automation of releases and procurement of DOIs (leveraging ``metadata.yaml`` to automate the technote's deposition on Zenodo_)

-This likely demands a command line application to manage technotes, which incorporate lsst-technote-bootstrap_.
+This likely demands a command line application to manage technotes, which would incorporate lsst-technote-bootstrap_.
-Likely the most challenging aspect will be automating the creation of a Read the Docs project, since project creation is not part of `RTD's API <http://docs.readthedocs.org/en/latest/api.html>`_.
+Likely the most challenging aspect will be automating the creation of a `Read the Docs`_ project, since project creation is not part of `RTD's API <http://docs.readthedocs.org/en/latest/api.html>`_.

 Improved presentation
 ---------------------

-Technotes are currently published Read the Doc's default theme, with minor additions to incorporate metadata from ``metadata.yaml``.
+Technotes are currently published with Read the Doc's default theme (including minor additions to incorporate metadata from ``metadata.yaml``).
 A new HTML/CSS theme is needed to

 - establish a visual identity for DM documents